 As exciting as the prospect is, receiving, assessing, and accepting an offer can be one of the more challenging aspects of the co-op job search.
 To help you with this we have implemented some important changes:

-What happens if I have questions about an offer received through the automated process?
+What happens if I have questions about an offer received?

-- Reach out to the appropriate company contact to answer any questions about your offer.
-If you need any further assistance, contact your co-op coordinator.
+- Reach out to the appropriate employer company contact to answer any questions about your offer.
+If you need any further assistance, contact your Co-op Coordinator.

 What happens if I need assistance in making a decision about an offer(s)?

 - Reach out to your Co-op Coordinator who can assist you in thinking through your options.

 What happens if I receive an offer late on a Friday and only have the weekend to consider it?

 - We’ve configured the system so that weekends and federal holidays are excluded from the 48-hour period you have to review and decide on offers submitted through the system.

 - We have added 24/7 Northeastern University Help Desk support – available by phone at 617.373.4357 or at [email protected] – to assist you with any technical or access concerns.